IPSC vs. USPSA vs. IDPA

 IPSC (International Practical Shooting Confederation)

 IPSC is the parent organization of USPSA and is on a global scale.
-IPSC is broken down into various regions and incorporates a number of countries across the world.
-IPSC is broken down into zones to include the African Zone, the European Zone, the South American Zone, the North American Zone, the Pan-American Zone, and Australasian Zone.
+IPSC is broken down into various regions and incorporates several countries across the world.
+IPSC is broken down into zones including the African Zone, the European Zone, the South American Zone, the North American Zone, the Pan-American Zone, and Australasian Zone.

 IDPA (International Defensive Pistol Shooting Association)